Battery Second Use for Plug-In Electric Vehicles

 B2U Repurposing Cost Calculator

-For B2U, NRELs repurposing cost calculator is available for free to download, enabling users to explore the effects of different repurposing strategies and assumptions on economics.Download the Battery Second Use (B2U) Repurposing Cost Calculator
+Available for free download, this tool enables users to explore the effects of different B2U repurposing strategies and assumptions on economics.Download Tool

 The resultant research identified and answered several high-level questions critical to understanding the viability of B2U:

 - When will used automotive batteries become available, and how healthy will they be?